Harnessing Technology & Innovation

 🤝 Industry / Military Collaboration

-- Collaborated with NVIDIA and CU Anschutz on a digital twin project for hospital operating rooms.
+- Collaborated with NVIDIA and CU Anschutz discussing a digital twin project for hospital operating rooms.

 - Engaged regularly with Colorado’s growing aerospace industry, including workforce initiatives and policy collaboration.